Best Secured Loan Rates UK 2026 — How to Find the Lowest Rate

 Fix your credit before applying if possible.
 Even small improvements — paying down credit card balances below 30% utilisation, ensuring all bills are up to date, and correcting any errors on your credit file — can move you into a better rate bracket.

 Finally, use a broker rather than applying directly.
 FCA-authorised brokers like Secured Loan Rates have access to lenders that don't accept direct applications, and can often negotiate better terms based on the volume of business they place.
+Our broker fee structure is fixed and only payable on completion.

 Fixed vs Variable Secured Loan Rates